 - Hours of Work, Days Off and Work Area may be subject to change.

-Please apply by sending your resume to firstname.lastname@example.org by 5 pm on Sunday, March 12, 2023.
+Please apply by sending your resume to firstname.lastname@example.org This posting is open until filled.

 We strongly encourage applications from, but not limited to, folks who are living with or at risk of HIV, who identify as Indigenous, as a person of colour, as a person who is racialized, as a person living with a disability, as a person who uses or used drugs, as a person with experience engaging in sex work, as a person who lives with HCV, and/or persons who represent a diversity of sexual orientations and genders.